srinivassaitangudu/helpers1/docs/work_tools/dev_system/all.docker_optimizer_container.how_to_guide.md

 - Along this design philosophy similar to microservices, we want to have a Docker container, called `opt` with a Python script that uses some packages that are not compatible with `amp` (specifically cvxopt, cvxpy)
-- This is similar to what we do for the `dev_tools`, which is like a containerized Python script for the linter
+- This is similar to what we do for the `helpers`, which is like a containerized Python script for the Linter

 ## Build and run a local version of `opt`